yzguy/yzguy.github.io/content/posts/picos-v-in-eve-ng/index.md

 date = 2024-05-01T21:51:17-04:00
 +++

-PicaOS-V is the free virtual machine provided by [Pica8](https://www.pica8.com/) that allows you to experiment with their NOS.
+PicOS-V is the free virtual machine provided by [Pica8](https://www.pica8.com/) that allows you to experiment with their NOS.

 Having virtual images for various NOS is hugely beneficial for learning.
 PicOS is the one I've recently stumbled upon.